10 Best Skills Employers Look for on a Resume

 Data Analysis Fundamentals is an online course that will help you learn the basics of data analysis and interpretation.

 Being bilingual or having foreign language skills will set you apart from your monolingual peers.
 Your fluency in another language will help your company communicate seamlessly with existing and future clients and expand your company’s market overseas.
 Read the Foreign Language Courses to Take Right Now article to find out online language courses that you should take.

 10. Time Management

-Employers seek employees who have time management skills because they are likely to meet deadlines as they are more productive and efficient and therefore, increase the organization’s revenue.
+Employers seek employees who have time management skills because they are likely to meet deadlines as they are more productive and efficient and, therefore, increase the organization’s revenue.
 There are time management tips that you can use, such as those that the Time Management Tips for Achieving Your Goals article describe.

 Polishing Your Resume

-If you want to know more about how you can improve the contents of your resume, you can take the Create The Ultimate Resume Package To Stand Out online course or read these following articles:
+If you want to know more about how you can improve the contents of your resume, you can take the Create The Ultimate Resume Package To Stand Out online course or read the following articles: